-- 1. Each live/work unit fronting a public right-of-way shall have a pedestrian-oriented frontage that allows views into the interior of the nonresidential areas of the unit. - 2.
-Each live/work unit shall have a clearly identified, separate access from other live/work units within the structure or development.
+- 1. Each live/work unit fronting a public right-of-way shall have a pedestrian-oriented frontage that allows views into the interior of the nonresidential areas of the unit. - Each live/work unit shall have a clearly identified, separate access from other live/work units within the structure or development.
 Access to individual units shall be from common access areas, parking lots, or walkways.
 Access to each unit shall be clearly identified to provide for emergency services. - 3.
 The living space within the live/work unit shall be contiguous with the working space, with direct access between the two areas.

-D. Operating Standards.
+D. Operational standards.

-- 1. A city business license shall be required for the business conducted within a live/work unit. - 2.
-No portion of a live/work unit shall be separately sold or rented. - 3.
+- 1. No portion of a live/work unit shall be separately sold or rented. - 2.
 The owner or developer of a structure containing live/work units shall provide written notice to all occupants, tenants, and users that the surrounding area may be subject to higher impacts associated with nonresidential uses (e.g., noise) than exist in more predominantly residential areas.
-Performance standards for live/work units shall be those applicable to nonresidential uses allowed in the zoning district in which the live/work units are located. - 4.
-All activities related to the "work" component of a live/work unit shall be conducted within a completely enclosed building. - 5.
-Up to two additional persons who do not reside in the live/work unit may work in the unit. - 6.
-Client and customer visits to live/work units are allowed. - 7.
-Parking for each live/work unit shall be provided in compliance with Chapter 9.11 (Parking, Pedestrian, and Loading Requirements). - 8.
-A live/work unit shall not be converted to either entirely residential use or entirely nonresidential use. - 9.
-A live/work use may display a window or building-mounted sign up to a maximum of four square feet.
+Performance standards for live/work units shall be those applicable to nonresidential uses allowed in the zoning district in which the live/work units are located. - 3.
+All activities related to the "work" component of a live/work unit shall be conducted within a completely enclosed building. - 4.
+Up to two additional persons who do not reside in the live/work unit may work in the unit. - 5.
+Client and customer visits to live/work units are allowed. - 6.
+Parking for each live/work unit shall be provided in compliance with Chapter 9.11 (Parking, Pedestrian, and Loading Requirements). - 7.
+A live/work unit shall not be converted to either entirely residential use or entirely nonresidential use. - 8.
+A live/work use may display a window or building-mounted sign up to a maximum of five percent of the building frontage area used for commercial purposes.
 Signs shall not be illuminated, including neon signs.